pnjeffries/Salamander-3/Newt/Newt/Readme.txt

 - Text to Section component now outputs the interior void curve of the created profile geometry.
 - CreatePanelElement command/component now allows manual drawing of panel edges via points.
 - Original panel creation by filling a curve is available via new CreatePanelElementInCurve command/component.
+- 'Preview Linear Element' component added.
+- Any manually-run command will now show the sidebar if it is not already visible.
+- Command sidebar options now shows the current command's icon.
+- Data tables no longer display ID numbers for unindexed data.
+- 'Current Interop Links' documentation added.
+- Robot exporter will now only close Robot if the file has been written successfully.
+Otherwise it will remain open to allow for manual saving.

+v0.4.1 (Bugfixapalooza)
+ - Bugfix: Panel element parameter component was incorrectly using linear element goo.
+ - Bugfix: Panel loads were being incorrectly written to Robot.
+ - Bugfix: Crash when reading Robot files with more load cases than loads.
+ - Bugfix: Crash when serializing gravity loads.
+ - Bugfix: Custom load cases were not being undeleted when regenerated.

+ v0.4.2
+ - Levels table added to the model tree.
+ - New CreateLevel command/component.
+ - CPlaneToSalLevel Rhino command added.
+ - New DuplicateElementLoading tool to copy load conditions from one element to others.
+ - Level export added to Robot, GSA and ETABS exporters.
+ - Sets export added to ETABS exporter.
+ - Bugfix: Error in object creation history access when null inputs are stored.